agiraudet/ft_turing/generator/HowTo.md

 Then, since the subject specify that blanks are not allowed in the input tape, we swap them for a placeholder, like `,`, that will get replaced buy actual blanks at the start of the machine execution.

 `$*A(1A1>(+B1>(,A,>#B(1B1>(+H+_(,C,<#C(1H,_(+C,<(,C,<#H|`

+# Executing

+At run time, the root machine will proceed like so